DataIntellectTech/q-REST/User_Guide.md

 By default the rest service has a property called  `gateway.function` in the `application.properties` file.
 This property sets the wrapping function for the function on the KDB instance.

-This value is defaulted to
+This value is defaulted to:

     gateway.function={[request;properties] @[value;`.aqrest.execute;{[e;request;properties] @[neg .z.w;`status`result!@[{(1b;value x)};request;{(0b;"error: ",x)}]]}] . (request;properties)}